animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

-attributes along with associated <a href="#bootstrap-annotation-config-properties">properties</a> to conveniently customize the configuration and behavior of {data-store-name} at runtime.
-However, in general, none of the attributes or associated properties are required to use a particular {data-store-name} feature.
+attributes along with associated <a href="#bootstrap-annotation-config-properties">properties</a> to conveniently customize the configuration and behavior of GemFire at runtime.
+However, in general, none of the attributes or associated properties are required to use a particular GemFire feature.
 Simply declare the annotation to enable the feature and you are done.
 Refer to the individual Javadoc of each annotation for more details.</td>
 </tr>